nf-core/dualrnaseq/docs/usage.md

 ### 5.2 BBDuk

 The advantage of using BBDuk is that no prior knowledge of library preparation steps are needed.
-There is a file contained with the pipeline (`$baseDir/data/adapters.fa`) which contains common adapter types, from which BBDuk will search through and remove.
+There is a file stored within the pipeline (`$baseDir/data/adapters.fa`) containing common adapter types, from which BBDuk will search through and remove.
 This is extremely useful when analysing data from public repositories when minimal background has been given.
 For the full list of parameters, click [here](parameters.md#-BBDuk)

 ## 6. Read mapping and quantification